Behula railway station

-Behula railway station is a railway station on Bandel–Katwa line connecting from Bandel to Katwa, and under the jurisdiction of Howrah railway division of Eastern Railway zone.
+Behula railway station is a railway station on the Bandel–Katwa line connecting from Bandel to Katwa, and under the jurisdiction of the Howrah railway division of the Eastern Railway zone.
 It is situated beside Kalna Road, Behula, Hooghly district in the Indian state of West Bengal.
 Number of EMU local and passenger trains stop at Behula railway station.

 History

 The Hooghly–Katwa Railway constructed a line from Bandel to Katwa in 1913.
-This line including Behula railway station was electrified in 1994–96 with 25 kV overhead line.
+This line including Behula railway station was electrified in 1994–96 with a 25 kV overhead line.